 With all of their great qualities, there are a lot of mermaid tail blankets on the market.
 This one is special in that it has a multicolored scale design rather than being just a solid color.
 They are also made from thick, soft fleece, and their enclosed design prevents heat from escaping.
 Double stitching at the seams ensures they won’t fall apart.

 Whether your child wants to use her mermaid tail as a blanket for cozy reading, car or airplane travel, sleepovers, or pretend mermaid play, she won’t be able to get enough of it.

-Melissa & Doug Abby and Emma Deluxe Magnetic Wooden Dress-Up Dolls
+25. Melissa & Doug Magnetic Wooden Dress-Up Dolls

 If your little girl loves changing her outfit five times a day, consider getting her these dress-up dolls.
 It will cut down on your loads of laundry.
 With two 8″ wooden dolls to dress and accessorize, she’s sure to have hours of fun.
 The 56 magnetic wooden clothing items and accessories give endless combination possibilities.

 Each doll comes with her own stand, making it easy for your child to dress her.
 Having two dolls in the set allows for pretend play formed by the ensembles she puts them in.
 The dolls and all the parts fit neatly in the 10-tray storage box.

 26. Musical Jewelry Box